 There are many variations of spelling bow-ties, bow ties, bowties, Bow-tie, but this isn't a spelling lesson.
 Don't worry about the spelling, just get on your way to being an accomplished "bow-tier".
 Buy one now and start practicing the dying art of tying a bow-tie.
 You'll impress everyone at your next black tie affair once they hear that you've tied your own bow-tie!
 Way to go!

-So there you are, this history lesson wasn't so hard after all, was it?
+So there you have it, this history lesson wasn't so hard after all, was it?